Wall Street Smashes Records, Dollar Soars As Trump Wins - UrduPoint

 Trump has pledged to make the United States the "bitcoin and cryptocurrency capital of the world" and to put tech billionaire Musk in charge of a wide-ranging audit of governmental waste.

-Elsewhere, oil prices initially fell "amid expectations that under Trump more crude will flow from US wells", Streeter added.
+Elsewhere, oil prices edged lower "amid expectations that under Trump more crude will flow from US wells", Streeter added.
 The main US contract WTI later erased its losses while international reference Brent was modestly lower.

-"Another Trump presidency is likely to place emphasis on energy independence and his policies are likely to favour fossil fuels, promoting deregulation in the oil, gas, and coal industries," she said.
+"Another Trump presidency is likely to place emphasis on energy independence and his policies are likely to favor fossil fuels, promoting deregulation in the oil, gas, and coal industries," she said.

 Paris - CAC 40: DOWN 0.5 percent at 7,369.61 (close)